edarc/sxml-jaxp/README.rst

   way to express a processing instruction in SXML.
 Advice and suggestions welcome.

 * XPath support would be pretty awesome.

-* With the current syntax, manipulating SXML forms by hand in the presence of XML namespace declarations is a pretty nasty affair.
-The library should provide help with this.
+This can probably be done by providing some help with feeding SXML into a ``Document``, along with a function to run XPath expressions against it and SXMLify the result.

 * Allow filters to be more composable by separating the SAX parser into two stages, such that an event seq is generated first, and the shift-reduce SXML